Here’s a social media strategy that got some interesting results for me. I have a feeling it will work on almost any blog in almost any niche.

-The results from the madness
+The results from this particular social strategy

 I suppose I should start this article by talking about some of the results from this little exercise.

 - Over 170 retweets